techgneek/AI-Applied-Cybersecurity-Incident-Response/README.md

 # Enterprise Infrastructure Identified

-Credential analysis revealed access to multiple enterprise systems used by LG Electronics engineering teams.

-Examples include:
+### Infrastructure Observed in Infostealer Logs (Sanitized)

+The infostealer data referenced several enterprise systems associated with the affected organization.
+To adhere to responsible disclosure practices, all internal infrastructure hostnames have been generalized.

+Observed system categories included:

-• codebeamer.lge.com
+• code-repository.[enterprise-domain]
-• collab.lge.com
+• collaboration.[enterprise-domain]
-• scm.lge.com
+• source-control.[enterprise-domain]
-• swmd.lge.com
+• software-management.[enterprise-domain]
-• vpn.lge.com
+• vpn-gateway.[enterprise-domain]
-• harmony.lge.com
+• internal-portal.[enterprise-domain]
-• learning.lge.com
+• training-platform.[enterprise-domain]

-These platforms represent engineering collaboration systems and internal development infrastructure.
+Note: Original hostnames have been removed to prevent disclosure of sensitive enterprise infrastructure.

 ---